 This information is designed to help you increase your chances of receiving timely and effective answers.
 The discussions in this article are with all community forums in mind, so the basic principles can apply for any forum.

-When you experience a problem with an SDL product and you need help quickly, forums can be excellent resource for finding that help.
+When you experience a problem with an RWS product and you need help quickly, forums can be an excellent resource for finding that help.
 If you design your question effectively, you can get good information from people who are knowledgeable about the topic and who are happy to help you.

 Important: Before you take any troubleshooting steps, make sure that you back up all your important data.